erithobra/React-introduction-Homework/README.md

 Let's put in some practice creating a React component from scratch.

-1. Create a new React project in this repository using the command `create-react-app .` This command will create react app in the root of the current folder.
+1. Create a new React project in this repository using the command `npx create-react-app book` This command will create react app in the root of the current folder.

 2. Create a `src/components/Book.js` file that exports a basic React component.